infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/PreReleaseApi.md

 <a id="createreferralusingpost"></a>
 # **CreateReferralUsingPOST**
-> Referral CreateReferralUsingPOST (CreateReferralRequest request)
+> Referral CreateReferralUsingPOST (CreateReferralRequest createReferralRequest)

 Create a Referral